Follow us on social

 google cta

 On Tuesday evening, the Federal Aviation Administration (FAA) closed the airspace surrounding El Paso International Airport, then re-opened it Wednesday morning.
-Transportation Secretary Sean Duffy, and DoD and White House officials blamed the closure, originally set to be 10 days, on Mexican cartel-owned drones violating U.S. airspace.
+Transportation Secretary Sean Duffy, and DoD and White House officials blamed the closure, originally set to be 10 days long, on Mexican cartel-owned drones violating U.S. airspace.
 Administration officials have said the military disabled at least one drone.

 At one point, reports suggest, U.S. Customs and Border Protection (CBP) — which borrowed the counter-drone laser tech from the DoD — even used it to attack what it thought were cartel-owned drones incurring U.S. airspace.
 In fact, CBP attacked at least one mylar balloon.
 (Earlier reporting has suggested the military, rather than CBP, carried out the attack.)

-That mishap contributed to the FAA's closure of the airspace Tuesday night without notifying White House, Pentagon or Homeland Security officials.
+That mishap contributed to the FAA's closure of the airspace Tuesday night, without notifying White House, Pentagon or Homeland Security officials.

 Federal agencies have largely remained silent over the controversy.
 When asked by the New York Times earlier today, a DoD spokesperson reasserted that the airspace closure was because the military was responding to a drone incursion.